Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/radar_warning_receiver.md

 Due to weapon systems all operating very differently, the RWR indications always have to be interpreted individually per threat platform.
-This requires understanding how the expected threats work, how they guide missiles, if they have separate search and tracking radars and similar.
+This requires understanding how the expected threats work, how they guide missiles, whether they have separate search and tracking radars or similar.

-The following table gives an overview how the RWR indicates certain events for commonly faced threats.
+The following table gives an overview on how the RWR indicates certain events for commonly faced threats.

-> 💡 Symbols `S` and `U` require activating the **SEARCH** and **UNKNOWN** mode
-> respectively to be shown on the screen.

 Actual missile launches can only be detected by the presence of C/D band guidance signals, indicated by the **LAUNCH** lamp.
 This is the case for some SAM systems.
-Some actively guided radar missiles can be identified individually and will be shown with specific Missile systems.
+Some actively guided radar missiles can be identified individually and will be shown with specific Missile symbols.

 Beyond those clear indications, missile launches are often preceded by the target platform activating a specific tracking-radar or significantly increasing its PRF, which the RWR often picks up and plays a _New-Guy_ tone for (3 short beeps).
 Activating **HANDOFF** mode often makes the high pitched PRF tone clearly audible.

+> 💡 Symbols **S** and **U** require activating the **SEARCH** and **UNKNOWN** mode
+> respectively to be shown on the screen.

 ### Land